Beast Boy: "One Year Later"

 While the events of Infinite Crisis unfold, details of Beast Boy's life "One Year Later" are revealed in the current Teen Titans comic book.
 Teen Titans vol. 3 #34 (May 2006) shows scenes from the year between the conclusion of Infinite Crisis and One Year Later, from the damaged Cyborg's POV.
 Garfield leads the Teen Titans, before quitting the team following his breakup with Raven.
-He then rejoins his original team, the Doom Patrol, saying that the team doesn't need his help and that Robin can handle leadership.
+He then rejoins his original team, the Doom Patrol, saying that the team does not need his help and that Robin can handle leadership.
 He is also feeling uneasy about remaining in a team without Cyborg.
 After Cyborg awakens, Beast Boy and the rest of the Doom Patrol help the Titans fight off the Brotherhood of Evil, who have managed to clone the Brain.
-The clone is a failure, however, and Monsieur Mallah ends up tearing his head off so that he can preserve his master's brain.
+The clone is a failure, and Monsieur Mallah ends up tearing his head off so that he can preserve his master's brain.

 After returning, Beast Boy is infuriated to discover that the Chief has been manipulating them and trying to do the same to Kid Devil.
 Garfield and his partners stand up to the Chief and make him step down as the Doom Patrol's leader.
 Beast Boy stays with his old team, saying that they still need him; however, he does answer a call from Raven to help the Titans combat Titans East.
 Raven later hints that she still loves Garfield and offers to help him heal after the battle with Deathstroke, but Garfield remains uncertain.